stacklane/docs/🗄/Article/scripting/connectors.md

 ## name

-Typically the domain name the connector is for.
+Typically the domain name the connector is for, however this is for management purposes and does not impact the connector's functionality.
-This name is used for <a href="#credentials">credential</a> keys, and once in production use the name should never change.
-Using the domain also ensures uniqueness.
+For example `ABC API v2` would be a valid name.

 ## prefix